dam0/oci-ga-tf-ext-app/oci-terraform-ansible/README.md

 5. A load balancer in the public subnet that routes traffic to the private instances
 6. HTTP to HTTPS redirect for secure connections
 7. SSL certificate for HTTPS encryption
+8. Web Application Firewall (WAF) that blocks all traffic by default and only allows requests to specific paths (/ords/r/marinedataregister)

 ## Accessing the Environment